andchir/dots-menu/readme.md

 - **dotsMenuButtonPosition** - The position of the button drop-down menu. _Default: 'right'_.
 - **selector** - Menu selector. _Default: '.dots-menu'_.
 - **rightSpace** - The empty space on the right in px. _Default: 0_.
+- **fixedMode** - The dropdown menu will scroll to fit the screen size of the mobile device.
+You can also use CSS class "dots-menu-container-fixed" for "dots-menu-container". _Default: false_.

 Example with options:
 ~~~